sprimbs/code2vec-seminar/README.md

 ## Preprocessing

 Download the used dataset from [here](any-link).
-Unpack these and modyfy some path variables in `preprocess-pure.py`.
+Unpack these and modify some path variables in `preprocess-pure.py`.
 If you use a `poetry` environment change the parameter value from  `python` to `poetry run python`.
 After that run
 ```bash